baireuther/circuit_model/README.md

 To avoid hook errors it uses the improvements suggested in [4].
 The code layout and circuit are for example illustrated in figure 1 of [3].

+The version that is discussed in Ref.
+[3] is on branch arXiv1705p07855.

 ## How to use the code to generate the data used in Figure 3 of Ref.
 [3]
 1) In circuit_model.py, set the path (db_path) where the databases with the